Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rice and its opponents have combined for 56.5 points -- this matchup's over/under -- just two times this season.
+- Rice and its opponents have scored at least 55.5 points just two times this season.

-- So far this season, 50% of North Texas' games (3/6) have had more combined points than Saturday's total of 56.5.
+- North Texas' games have gone over 55.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 41, is 15.5 points fewer than Saturday's over/under.
+- The two teams combine to average 41 points per game, 14.5 less than the over/under in this contest.

-- The 65.8 PPG average total in Mean Green games this season is 9.3 points more than this game's over/under.
+- The 55.5-point total for this game is 10.3 points below the 65.8 points per game average total in Mean Green games this season.

 Rice Stats and Trends

-- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Rice's games this year have hit the over in 71.4% of its opportunities (five times in seven games with a set point total).

-- This year, the Owls score 17 fewer points per game (18) than the Mean Green give up (35).
+- This year, the Owls average 17 fewer points per game (18) than the Mean Green give up (35).

 - The Owls have turned the ball over three more times (14 total) than the Mean Green have forced a turnover (11) this season.